Daren Brown

-Daren Dwayne Brown (born June 13, 1967) is an American professional baseball manager, who spent much of the 2013 season as the third base coach of the Seattle Mariners of Major League Baseball (MLB).
+Daren Dwayne Brown (born June 13, 1967) is an American professional baseball manager who currently manages the Piratas de Campeche of the Mexican League.
+He spent much of the 2013 season as the third base coach of the Seattle Mariners of Major League Baseball (MLB).

 The son of big leaguer Paul Brown and nephew of Jackie Brown, Daren Brown was a pitcher in the Toronto Blue Jays minor league system from 1989 to 1993, and with the Amarillo Dillas of the independent Texas–Louisiana League from 1994 to 1999.
 He worked as a player-coach and player-manager during his time with the Dillas.
 Since 2000, Brown has been a manager in the Mariners minor league system, and managed the Tacoma Rainiers since 2007 except for a brief stint as interim manager of the Mariners during the 2010 season, along with serving as interim third-base coach of the Mariners in 2013 after Jeff Datz announced that he was diagnosed with cancer.

-Professional career

 Playing career

 Brown pitched for Southeastern Oklahoma State University wrapping up his playing career with the Savages in 1989.